 Statistics show that 73% of Millennial workers are involved in B2B purchasing decisions.
 Research by TrustRadius shows that over 45% of B2B tech buyers are 25-34 years old, meaning Millennials are the largest B2B buying demographic.

 To keep up with buyer demands, especially among Millennial buyers, B2B e-commerce brands may consider fulfillment and delivery solutions by partnering up with a third-party logistic company and look into providing enhanced shipping options from the get-go.

 Another idea is to automate the warehousing process.
 Automation typically reduces human error and makes the fulfillment process more efficient.

-Either way, investing in lightning-fast order fulfillment and shipping is one trend that comes along with more B2B companies undergoing quick digital transformations in 2020.
+Either way, investing in lightning-fast order fulfillment and shipping is one of the B2B eCommerce trends that comes along with more companies undergoing quick digital transformations in 2022.